Sonalong Boutique Village and Resort

 What we say:

-As far as Siem Reap hotel names go, the word “boutique” is only marginally less ubiquitous these days than the word “Angkor”.
-But don’t let that put you off.
-The Sonalong is a relaxing and family-friendly cluster of spacious, traditionally-styled two-storey villas, nestled in a tropical garden around a great salt water pool, and all within walking distance of Siem Reap’s centre.
+We’ve visited a lot of hotels in Cambodia and even in this genuinely friendly country we’d be hard pressed to think of one where we got a more delightful welcome than here.
+The Sonalong is a relaxing and family-friendly cluster of spacious, traditionally-styled two-storey villas, nestled in a tropical garden around a great salt water pool, all within walking distance of Siem Reap’s centre.

-With rooms from $60 a night that clearly won’t include a personal butler and chocolates on your pillow at turn-down, but it does translate into a host of little touches that make The Sonalong an extremely popular hotel in this price range and one you are advised to book well in advance.
+With rooms from less than $50 a night that clearly won’t include a personal butler and chocolates on your pillow at turn-down, but it does translate into a host of little touches that make The Sonalong an extremely popular hotel in this price range and one you are advised to book well in advance.

 The clean and spacious en suite rooms are arranged one-up and one-down in two storey whitewashed villas with steep pitched tiled roofs.
 Upstairs rooms have a better view, but the external stairs are steep, so are not really suitable for anyone with walking difficulties.
 Each room has firm twin or king-sized beds, wicker armchairs, a wardrobe, a safe, desk and chair and 80+ channel cable TV.
-The majority of channels are Chinese, Korean and Khmer but there are some English-speaking channels too so you can keep up with Hawaii 5-0 and CSI when the Angkor temples all get too much.
-There is also included WiFi in every room and an internet station in reception.
+The balconies are much roomier than many we’ve seen and a really pleasant spot for catching the the last of the evening’s rays over a quiet G&T.

-As well as a minibar with cold beers, soft drinks and snacks there is also a small kettle and daily supply of complementary tea, coffee and mineral water so with a couple of trips to one of the local supermarkets you could easily take breakfast in bed.
-Although having said that, breakfast – ranging from eggs any style to Khmer noodle soup — is included in your room rate.
+As well as a minibar with cold beers, soft drinks and snacks there is also a small kettle and daily supply of complementary tea, coffee and mineral water.
+Breakfast – ranging from eggs any style to Khmer noodle soup — is included in your room rate.
+The in-room safes are much bigger than we saw at other properties.
+If you’re travelling with camera gear, this could be a major bonus.

 Adjoining the pool is a pretty lotus pond and the covered restaurant which is open from breakfast time until around 21:00 serving a selection of freshly and expertly made traditional Khmer stir-fries, soups, rice and noodle dishes from $3.50 up, and Western staples such as sandwiches, burgers and fries.
 You might find similar food around the Old Market for less, but of course you have to add the cost of transport into town and you won’t have the same relaxing ambiance in Pub Street.